U.S. Marines, Sailors attend Angels Game

-U.S. Marines and Sailors participating in Los Angeles Fleet Week pose for a photo with a Los Angeles local at the Angels Stadium of Anaheim as part of LA Fleet Week in Anaheim, California, May 26, 2023.
+U.S. Marines and Sailors with 1st Marine Division pose for a photo at the Angels Stadium of Anaheim as part of Los Angeles Fleet Week in Anaheim, California, May 26, 2023.
 LAFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
 During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of Los Angeles and its surrounding areas.
 (U.S. Marine Corps photo by Sgt.
 Alize Sotelo)

 |Date Taken: